 - The Summertime Lunchbox: sliced watermelon, oven-baked herb fish on lettuce, hard-boiled egg, tomato, sauerkraut (love this!) and banana bread (try my paleo version here).

 - The “Nice Block” Lunchbox: pear & watermelon slices, beef “nice block”, homemade tomato sauce, tomato and broccoli, salami (nitrate/additive-free) with olives, strawberry bliss balls.
 Find more bliss ball ideas for you right here.

 - The Sausages & Cauliflower Popcorn Lunchbox: mandarins, red & yellow peppers, buttered broccoli (steamed in butter), gluten-free chicken sausages, sauerkraut, cauliflower Popcorn.

 - The Meat Ball Lunchbox: mandarin & grapes, avocado, homemade meatballs, peppers and homemade tomato sauce, sauerkraut and yellow peppers, paleo carrot cake.

 Gut-friendly lunch boxes from A Gut Reaction

-Moving onto Instagram, here are some fabulous looking lunch boxes from Hannah Noonan, who is a studying clinical nutrition (in her final year).
-She shares IBS, SIBO and gut healing inspiration and recipes.
+Moving onto Instagram, here are some fabulous looking lunch boxes from Hannah Noonan, who is studying clinical nutrition (in her final year).
+She shares IBS, SIBO and gut-healing inspiration and recipes.
 Find her on Instagram at @agutreaction and check out her blog here.

 - Fresh & light lunchbox: “I designed this for people who are on the run all day but don’t want to eat anything that slows them down”.